mcroissant/oas_patcher/docs/getting-started/first-overlay.md

 2. **Learn Bundles**: Organize multiple overlays with [Bundle Management](../core-concepts/bundles.md)
 3. **Add Templates**: Use dynamic content with [Template Engine](../core-concepts/templates.md)
 4. **Explore Examples**: Check out [real-world examples](../examples/simple-modifications.md)

-## Troubleshooting

-**Overlay not applying?**
-- Check JSONPath syntax with `oas-patch validate`
-- Verify target paths exist in the source document
-- Use `--format yaml` for detailed validation output

-**Unexpected results?**
-- Remember that updates merge with existing content
-- Use `remove: true` before adding new content if needed
-- Check the order of actions in your overlay

----

-**Congratulations!** You've successfully created a comprehensive overlay.
-Continue with [Bundle Management](../core-concepts/bundles.md) to learn how to organize multiple overlays.